Advanced Operation of Traktor

 The Recordings Level Meter in the AUDIO RECORDER reflects the incoming audio signal.
 If not, make sure the channel fader is raised and the crossfader is positioned accordingly.

-For more information about adjusting levels, refer to Adjusting Gain Levels for Incoming Audio Signals.
+For more information about adjusting levels, refer to Optimizing Gain and Output Levels.

 Recording Your Mix